 3. Make it timely: Recognition works best when it’s of the moment.
 Three months down the line, people may have forgotten exactly what it was they did for who and the opportunity to create a warm glow of satisfaction for a job well done will be lost.
 Make sure that managers know the importance of immediate feedback – even if a formal recognition can’t happen immediately, saying “thank you” can make a huge difference to engagement, triggering chemical responses in our brains that not only make those receiving praise feel good, but those giving it too.

-5. Communicate clearly: If you are going to make the effort to introduce an employee recognition program, you need to make sure that everyone knows about it.
-Reinforce the message regularly through whatever communication channels you may have – whether that’s via line manager briefings, on noticeboards, in the company newsletter or on your HR portal.
+5. Communicate clearly: If you are going to make the effort to introduce an employee recognition programme, you need to make sure that everyone knows about it.
+Reinforce the message regularly through whatever communication channels you may have – whether that’s via line manager briefings, on noticeboards, in the company newsletter or on your HR portal, which is included in our HR software.
 Make sure everyone gets the opportunity to understand what they need to do to get that all-important pat on the back – and that those who are rewarded are celebrated in the right way too.
 Take particular care to ensure that employees who are field based or don’t have regular access to computers are not left out of the loop.

-One action to take this week: Tell us how you recognize staff that go the extra mile, and what it takes to make recognition schemes work.
+One action to take this week: Tell us how you recognise staff that go the extra mile, and what it takes to make recognition schemes work.

 See more information about how a people management software can help.